When the Crowd Amplifies the Worst — and When the Metric Doesn't Hold¶

 The powered ≥8/scenario study remains open (beads distributional-agi-safety-qopt), blocked on the external OpenAI ontology-model quota, not on anything in SWARM.
 The preregistration, per-run manifest, and indicative SUMMARY.md live in the (gitignored) batch dir runs/20260517-142704_multiseed_miroshark/; they are not yet in swarm-artifacts because the study is incomplete — they will be archived only when a powered run finishes, to avoid presenting an aborted batch as a result.

-Raw data & reproduction
+Raw data & reproduction¶

-All three five-round runs — export.json, the grok-4.3 metrics.json/judgments.json, and the preserved grok-4.1-fast judge outputs that make the controlled comparison possible — are archived in swarm-artifacts/research/miroshark-amplification/, with a README walking the full table and reproduction commands.
+The original three five-round runs — export.json, the grok-4.3 metrics.json/judgments.json, and the preserved grok-4.1-fast judge outputs that make the controlled comparison possible — are archived in swarm-artifacts/research/miroshark-amplification/, with a README walking the full table and reproduction commands.
 The amplification metric itself is swarm/bridges/miroshark/metrics.py in the main repo.
 Inspect the judgments, disagree with our p calls, re-run with a different judge — the point of publishing the raw runs is that the fragility above is checkable, not asserted.

 Disclaimer: This post uses financial market concepts as analogies for AI safety research.
 Nothing here constitutes financial advice, investment recommendations, or endorsement of any trading strategy.